f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab6.rst

 .. note:: This application is accessible, even though there are policy violations, because the “Block” option in the HTTP security policy is not selected.

 Browse the applicationb clicking on various links on the sidebar.

+.. warning:: **If you change the admin password in DVWA, make sure you remember it for later!**

 |image53|